 5 Ways to Reduce Cooling Costs This Summer

 1. Use a ceiling fan or other circulating fan.
-It can make you feel 6 or 7 degrees cooler via the wind-chill effect: A fan doesn’t cool a room, it just makes it more comfortable to be in.
+It can make you feel six or seven degrees cooler via the wind-chill effect: A fan doesn’t cool a room, it just makes it more comfortable to be in.
 “Just remember to turn off the fan when no one’s enjoying it.
 Otherwise, you waste electricity,” says Ronnie Kweller, spokesperson for the nonprofit Alliance to Save Energy, which promotes worldwide energy-conservation initiatives.
-If you also use an air conditioner, a ceiling fan helps disperse cooled air more efficiently and allows you to raise its thermostat by as much as 4 degrees, with little or no discomfort.
+If you also use an air conditioner, a ceiling fan helps disperse cooled air more efficiently and allows you to raise its thermostat by as much as four degrees, with little or no discomfort.

 2. Run your AC more economically.
 “Setting your AC as high as is comfortably possible and using a programmable thermostat to increase temperature when you’re out, or asleep, could easily decrease your summer cooling bill by 10%,” says Christina Kielich, spokesperson for the U.S. Department of Energy.
 Remember: The smaller the difference between indoor and outdoor temperatures throughout the summer season, the less you’ll spend.
 Set your AC’s thermostat to 78ºF instead of 72ºF (if you don’t mind some heat) and you could lop as much as 18% off your summer cooling costs.
 Coming into to a hot house?
 Turning the AC to a colder-than-normal setting won’t cool rooms any faster.
 “You’ll probably forget you turned it down in the first place, resulting in pointless spending,” adds Kielich.

-3. Maintain cooling systems.
+3. Maintain your cooling systems.
 It’s not enough to use an energy-efficient AC and install a programmable thermostat.
 If you don’t properly care for your equipment, it won’t reduce your cooling costs.
 Dirty AC filters block airflow and make units work harder to cool your home.
 Cleaning and/or replacing filters once per month will lower an AC’s energy consumption by 5% to 15%.
 If you have a central cooling system, be sure that floor registers aren’t blocked with dust—or furniture.
 A unit’s evaporator and condenser coils (located outside) should also be clear of dirt and other debris (fallen leaves, branches, grass).
 And clip foliage so that it always remains at least 2 feet from the condenser.

 4. Avoid heat buildup during the day.
 Whenever the outdoor temperature exceeds the temperature inside your home, try to eschew activities that generate a lot of heat, such as cooking on the stovetop and using the dishwasher or clothes dryer.
 Instead, Kielich suggests microwaving food or grilling it outside, washing dishes by hand and letting them air-dry and hanging clothes on a clothesline.
 Or, “Try to save these activities until after dark when temperatures have dropped,” says Kweller.
 And if you must bathe during the heat of the day, always use the bathroom exhaust fan to spot-ventilate and remove excess heat and humidity.
 Computers, stereos and TVs are also big heat-generators.
 By simple avoidance, you’ll be save money on electricity—and what it would cost to make that AC work overtime.